European Solar Manufacturing Council Advocates for Legislation Against Forced Labor in Solar Supply Chain

 In response to this situation, Chinese solar module manufacturers redirected their surplus products to the European market, resulting in an oversupply of over 40GW of PV modules made in China on the European market, equivalent to the entire 2022 installation volume in Europe.
 This oversupply has led to a significant drop in solar module prices and threatens the sustainability of European solar module production.

-The ESMC's recommendations include urging the (EU) to collaborate with the US to leverage the US Uyghur Forced Labor Prevention Act Entity List and the US Department of Labor's Register of Products Manufactured with Child or Forced Labor to restrict the importation of solar materials from Xinjiang, including polysilicon, wafers, cells, and modules.
+The ESMC's recommendations include urging the European Union (EU) to collaborate with the US to leverage the US Uyghur Forced Labor Prevention Act Entity List and the US Department of Labor's Register of Products Manufactured with Child or Forced Labor to restrict the importation of solar materials from Xinjiang, including polysilicon, wafers, cells, and modules.

 See also: LONGi Signs Letter of Intent to Supply Advanced Solar Modules for Indonesian Projects